FelixSchladt/OxideWM/examples/config_man_page.md

 # Config

 In our config file, you can configure OxideWM as you like.
-Please keep in mind that you have to configure every value properly for the WM to run, otherwise the programm will use a default value.
+Please keep in mind that you have to configure every value properly for the WM to run, otherwise the programm will crash.

+Please note that you have to set values for exec and exec_always.
+If you do not configure the other fields, a default value will be used.

-Default Values:
+## Default Values:

 - cmds:
   - A + t, for opening a new kitty window